 Not only can talking to those you do not select answer questions in advance and reduce friction, but a conversation with the the person you choose is important too.
 This person (and those named as alternates) must feel comfortable making decisions for you.
 He or she should also be familiar with your wishes and beliefs regarding invasive treatment, pain management, and life support.
 You can make things easier by explaining your wishes in detail and in writing.

 The planning process is particularly challenging when children, second or subsequent spouses, and parents have different views about the care that you should receive.
 Spelling out your wishes helps reduce potential conflicts and arguments.
 Be as specific as you can.

 Potential Health Care Pitfalls for Blended Families

 It is critical to consider what might happen if you are unwell.
 You probably don’t want to think about certain things or believe that they could happen.
 But you still need to plan for them.
 When a stepparent has a medical power of attorney and broad decision-making authority, that person can make things difficult for children from a previous marriage.
 Inadequate health care and estate planning can tear a family apart.
 Some people go as far as preventing stepchildren from visiting a sick parent, failing to notify family members of an illness, and barring them from the funeral.
 Including specific instructions in your estate plan can help prevent these unfortunate conflicts.
 You should make sure to update these documents to reflect your current situation.

 The best plans are clear and concise, and they give each person a defined role.
 Your initial discussions might be difficult, but the results can be well worth it.
 When the key members of your family are aware of your wishes, you help avoid conflicts.
 You will have already made some of the toughest decisions.

-If you are ready to create a plan for your health care decisions, contact my office.
-We can set up a meeting at your convenience.
+If you are ready to create a plan for your health care decisions, contact an estate planning attorney.